Wilmette, Illinois: Late 20th century

+In 1974, the village gave a contract to the firm OTR to design and operate a bus service for Wilmette, in view of the bankruptcy of the privately owned Glenview Bus Company.
+The service was named by a contest as Wilmette Wilbus, and it began in March 1974.
+Drivers and maintenance staff were Village employees.
+Ridership grew as service quality was high, and the routes served the train stations, the high schools and the shopping area.
 In 1995 Pace took over the operations for Wilmette's bus routes, bringing an end to the village's Wilbus service.

 In 1994 the board of Wilmette Public Schools District 39 voted to reopen Highcrest Middle School.
 This forced the Wilmette Park District to find new quarters.
 The Park District bought the former Bell Elementary School building, which had been developed for use as offices, and converted it into their new home.
 After significant renovations, the 95,000 square foot Community Recreation Center was opened in October 1995.
 Parts of the center were dedicated for use by the Early Childhood Center and Meskill Senior Center (the hub of the village's programs for those aged fifty and older), creating spaces dedicated to serving some of both Wilmette's youngest and oldest residents.
 Other portions of the building housed the Center Fitness Club and a brand-new gymnastics facility.
 An athletic gymnasium was added to Community Recreation Center 1996 and an auditorium (funded in part by a $720,000 grant from the state) was added to the Community Recreation Center in 1998.
 The Auditorium is now home to The North Shore Theater of Wilmette and Wilmette Children's Theatre.

 21st century

 November 7, 2000, residents voted in favor of spending up to $10 million in general obligation bonds to reconstruct the pools at Centennial Park.
 Work on replacing the 30-year-old pools began on August 12, 2001.
 The pools were reopened ten months later on June 8, 2002.

 Wilmette again rebuilt its commuter rail station in 2001.

-After the September 11 attacks the Wilmette Park District established the “Reach Out Wilmette” campaign in an effort to contribute to disaster relief fundraising.
+After the September 11 attacks the Wilmette Park District established the "Reach Out Wilmette" campaign in an effort to contribute to disaster relief fundraising.
 Special events (including a variety show, a 5K Run, aerobics classes, and a Blood Drive) were held.
 The campaign ultimately raised more than $10,000 in aid funding.

 On January 5, 2002, the Olympic Torch passed through downtown Wilmette on its route from Chicago to Milwaukee during the 2002 Winter Olympics torch relay.